-Two weeks ago I did a post about a production company that asked actresses to audition in blackface, perform Nazi salutes, and other tasteless acts which were filmed for inclusion in a Sacha Baron Cohen-type reality movie titled May the Best Man Win.
+Two weeks ago I did a post about a production company that asked actresses to audition in blackface, perform salutes to Hitler, and other tasteless acts which were filmed for inclusion in a Sacha Baron Cohen-type reality movie titled May the Best Man Win.
 At the end of the post I wrote, “The actresses who were pranked were given $50 ‘for their participation and willingness to have their footage used in the film.’
 As in the case of those whom were pranked in Brüno and Borat, they have little legal leg to stand on because of the agreements they signed.”

 While those actresses might be out of luck, Actors Access has tried to put an end to the prank auditions.
 Not even a week after the initial report, The Los Angeles Times ran a follow-up story that reported that Actors Access, where the actresses discovered the audition, removed May the Best Man Win from its listings and has decided to permanently ban the film’s casting director, Paul Baker, from the service.

 Gary Marsh, the founder of Breakdown Services (the parent company of Actors Access) said of the decision, “The whole thing is disgusting.
 Certainly actors are portraying a role, but to be pranked?
 It’s just unacceptable.
 And I have zero tolerance when it comes to involving our company in that deception… To spring it on an actor at the time of the audition itself does not give anybody the ability to make a considered decision.
 There’s an attitude that actors are capable and easily led into doing anything to get a job.
 [Breakdown Services] stands behind the actors, to support the actors and, as much as we possibly can, protect the actors from the kind of chicanery that went on with this project.”